IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 ### Contexts

 Sometimes, there is a need to create a simulation method that takes a user-defined function and calls it to make some trading decision.
-Such a UDF would require access to the simulation's state and other information (such as the current position size and direction), which could quickly involve dozens of variables.
+Such a UDF would require access to the simulation's state (such as the current position size and direction) and other information, which could quickly involve dozens of variables.
 Remember that we cannot do full-scale OOP in Numba, thus we have to pass data using primitive containers such as tuples.
-But usage of variable positional arguments or a regular tuple would be quite cumbersome for the user because accessing each field could only be done using an integer index or tuple unpacking.
+But usage of variable positional arguments or a regular tuple would be quite cumbersome for the user because accessing each field can only be done using an integer index or tuple unpacking.
 To ease this burden, we usually pass such information in form of a named tuple, often referred to as a (simulation) "context".

 #### Pipeline/6

-Let's create a very basic pipeline that iterates over rows and columns, and, at each element, calls a UDF to get an order, and executes it!
+Let's create a very basic pipeline that iterates over rows and columns, and, at each element, calls a UDF to get an order and execute it!

 First, we need to answer the following question: "What information would a UDF need?"
 Mostly, we just include everything we have: